by John W. Ritenbaugh (1932-2023)

 Paul puts love "above all," showing that love is the epitome of virtues.
 Here, its importance is as "the bond," something that binds or holds things, like a congregation, together.

 Eventually, all groups tend to fly apart.
 They do not remain united by magic.
 Generally, a group maintains its unity through a common cause.
-As each person contributes to attaining that cause, unity is generally served.
-However, even though individuals expend effort to achieve the cause, frictions arise from a multitude of reasons.
-Love is the supreme quality that enables the members of the group to maintain unity and keep it from flying apart.
+As each person contributes to attaining that cause, unity is generally maintained.
+However, although individuals expend effort to achieve the cause, frictions arise from many sources.
+Love is the supreme quality that enables the group's members to maintain unity and keep it from disintegrating.
 This is achieved by each person constraining or restraining himself to act in love.

-Interestingly, qualities that we normally think of as being manly—like drive, courage, determination and aggressiveness—are missing from this list in Colossians 3.
-Though they are not inherently evil, they play directly into the human ego, frequently resulting in crass individualism.
+Interestingly, qualities that we normally consider manly—like drive, courage, determination, and aggressiveness—are missing from this list in Colossians 3.
+Though not inherently evil, they play directly into the human ego, frequently resulting in crass individualism.

-Because it tends to produce division, individualism is not what Paul is aiming for here.
+Because it tends to produce division, individualism is not what Paul aims for here.
 Without strong spiritual control, those traits tend to descend into competitiveness, anger, wrath, malice, dissembling, accusation, slander, and foul talk.
-These in turn are nothing more than unashamed self-seeking, traits that split and divide.
+These, in turn, are nothing more than unashamed, self-seeking traits that split and divide.

 Some have called I John 4:7-12 the most sublime statement in all the Bible regarding God's nature: